 “It wasn’t about popular entertainment but had something to do with making cultural and political statements,” says Reyes.
 “Listening to hip-hop, I realized something else was happening that made me have to look at my parents’ colonial education and love for whiteness.
 Going to rap was part of that exploration of asking, ‘Why do you love whiteness so much and why is Blackness so scary to you?’
 How do we find kinship in those communities?”

 By the late 1980s, Filipinos had fully integrated themselves into Bay Area shipyards and city centers as military personnel and blue-collar workers.
 They also moved into suburbs and middle-class areas with access to college and professional careers in health, education and other fields.
 Their proliferation led to more intersectional involvement in Americanized cultures, such as freestyle and R&B of the ’90s.

 With a visible community already established, and clearly growing, conditions led to the formation of tightly-connected enclaves in places like Fremont, Vallejo and, most famously, Daly City.

-Del is a DJ and b-boy who has lived all over the Yay, but is currently in downtown Hayward, where he owns his new record shop, The Stacks.
+Del is a DJ and b-boy who has lived all over the "Yay Area," but is currently posted up in downtown Hayward, where he owns his new record shop, The Stacks.

 “To be Filipina and have a whole crew of DJs, that was revolutionary at its time in the early ’80s,” he says.
 “They were an all Pinay group, The GoGos.
 There really weren’t that many women DJs getting attention back then.
 But I grew up around her and my uncles and that whole culture.
 It’s part of who I am.”